 An important distinction results from the passages we have been referring to in Ephesians: that besides the reconciliation of the church, there is also the reconciliation of all things (the same distinction is seen in Colossians 1:12-22).
 You may have perceived this from the passages in Ephesians: we saw that the proposed intention of God was to gather together all things in Christ; that the reconciliation of the church is represented in the verses which precede verse eight (8) as redemption accomplished, and the glory referred to as a thing yet future, of which we have now possession of the earnest in the presence of the Holy Spirit in us after having believed.
 But we see in Romans eight (Rom.
 8:19-23) that the deliverance of creation will take place at the time of the manifestation of the sons of God (their manifestation in glory).

-As to the present time and during the Christian dispensation, that is, the time during which Christ is sitting at the right hand of God (Heb.
+As to the present time of the Christian dispensation, that is, the time during which Christ is sitting at the right hand of God (Heb.
 10:12-13), everything is in a state of misery, and the whole creation remains in the bondage of corruption.
 It is true that we are redeemed (Eph.
 1:7), and that even the price for the redemption of creation has been paid (Col. 1:20); and more than this, we have received the firstfruits of the Spirit as earnest of the glory (Rom.
 8:23).
 But all this is but our expecting state, until the Most High enters upon the exercise of His power, until Jesus Christ reigns, and becomes possessor in fact of the inheritance of the heavens and the earth and all things therein, as is His by right (Gen. 14:19, Matt.
 28:18).
 Inhabiting still in our bodies the flesh as part of the fallen creation, while indeed by the Spirit we are united to Christ, we have, on the one hand, the assurance of being sons “accepted in the beloved,” and the joy of the hope of the inheritance by the Spirit which is the earnest of it; while on the other hand, by the same Spirit, we give utterance, inasmuch as we are in the body, to the sighs and groanings of the creation, being participants through these bodies of death.
-All remains in disorder; but we know Him who has redeemed us and made us heirs of all things, and who has introduced us into the enjoyment of the love of the Father: we enjoy these privileges; but, understanding also the blessings which will be shed upon the inheritance, when Christ shall take it and we shall appear with Him in glory, perceiving likewise the miserable state in which the scene of His future dominion actually is, we serve, by the Spirit, as a channel to those sighs which go up to the throne of the God of mercy.
+All remains in disorder; but we know Him who has redeemed us and made us heirs of all things, and who has introduced us into the enjoyment of the love of the Father: we enjoy these privileges; but, understanding also the blessings which will be shed upon the inheritance, when Christ shall take it and we shall appear with Him in glory, perceiving likewise the miserable state in which the world of His future dominion actually is in now, we serve, by the Spirit, as a channel to those sighs and groans which go up to the throne of the God of mercy.

 Exodus 6:1-8 (NKJV)